Physics-Constrained Neural Network for Design and Feature-Based Optimization of Weave Architectures: Machine Learning Model Inputs

 \section{Machine Learning Model Inputs}

-We will focus on establishing the bridge between weave pattern, material sequence, and in-plane modulus ($E_1$, $E_2$, and $G_{12}$) through Deep Neural Networks.
-To transform these input data to fit Neural Network training, we conduct data pre-processing to convert weave patterns and material sequences into matrices and vectors as described next.
+We will establish the bridge between weave pattern, material sequence, and in-plane modulus ($E_1$, $E_2$, and $G_{12}$) through Deep Neural Networks.
+To transform these input data to fit the Neural Network training, we conduct data pre-processing to convert weave patterns and material sequences into matrices and vectors, respectively.

-\subsection{Weave pattern representation}
+\subsection{Weave Pattern Representation}

 The yarn placed along the x-axis is called weft, whereas the yarn along the y-axis is called warp.
 A checkerboard model represents each weave pattern as a matrix with `0' or `1' binary values, where `1' means warp lies below the weft and `0' means warp lies above the weft.
-A weave pattern and material sequence representation is shown in Figure~\ref{img:woven_pattern}, using a bi-material woven composite as the example.
-In this paper, we consider a woven composite unit cell size of 6-by-6.
+We denote Carbon yarn as material `0' and Kevlar yarn as `1' for material sequence.
+A weave pattern and material sequence for a bi-material woven composite are shown in Figure~\ref{img:woven_pattern}.
+This paper considers a woven composite unit cell size of 6-by-6, although others could consider larger unit sizes.
 So, each model is formed by weaving together six warp and six weft yarns, and a 6-by-6 binary value matrix can represent each pattern.